 Zynga Demands Employees Return Stock Options Before IPO

-By Andrew Riggio | Yahoo!
-Contributor Network – Fri, Nov 11, 2011
+Andrew Riggio | Yahoo!
+Contributor Network – Fri, Nov 11, 2011 By

 COMMENTARY | On Nov.
 10, the Wall Street Journal ran afront-page story about online gaming super-company Zynga, creator of such runaway hits as the social networking games Farmville and Mafia Wars.
 The company anticipates going public with an IPO just after Thanksgiving.
 Some Zynga employees have less to be thankful about this year, however, since CEO Mark Pincus told them to give back stock options or hit the unemployment line .